Catalinas: Iron Door

 its precious minerals (like Cody Stone).

-A funeral service for Flint will be held on Saturday, April 27(instead of pril 13) at Adair Funeral Home, 8090 N. Northern Avenue (north of Magee) at 8:00am.
-A military burial will follow at the Verteran's Memorial Cemetary in Marana.
-Call 623-3733 for more information.
+A funeral service for Flint is rescheduled for Saturday, October 26, 2019 at Adair Funeral Home, 8090 N. Northern Avenue (north of Magee) at 8:00am.
+A military burial, last call and flyover, will follow at the Verteran's Memorial Cemetary in Marana at 10am.
+Call Bob at 520-623-3733 for more information.

 Before his death, Flint was able to compile his experiences and knowledge about the Santa Catalina Mountains in The

 Canyon of Gold, Buffalo Bill Cody, and the Legendary Iron

 Door Mine Treasure.
 He also collaborated with author Robert Zucker with "Treasures

 of the Santa Catalina Mountains."
 Both books are available on Amazon.com.
 Both Flint and Robert were starting work on an another book about the legends and history of the Catalina Mountains.
 "Tucson Gold Rush" is still planned for publication sometime in 2019 or 2020.
 For more information, contact [email protected].

 Days in Oracle 2019: Honor the World Famous "Buffalo Bill" Cody and Flint Carter